blefnk/relivator-nextjs-template/README.md

 - [ ] 27.
 Reduce the number of project packages, config files, and etc., as much as possible.
 - [ ] 28.
 Reduce HTML tag nesting and ensure correct usage of HTML tags whenever possible.
 - [ ] 29.
 Prioritize accessibility throughout, for both app user UI (User Interface) and UX (User Experience), as well as developers' DX (Developer Experience).
 Maintain usability without compromising aesthetics.
 - [ ] 30.
-Prefer `function`/`type` over `const`/`interface` to maintain readably-clean and beginner-friendly code (by using specific [recommendations for functional programming](https://youtu.be/nuML9SmdbJ4) approach).
+Prefer using [const-arrow](https://freecodecamp.org/news/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26) and [type](https://million.dev/docs/manual-mode/block) over [function](https://freecodecamp.org/news/the-difference-between-arrow-functions-and-normal-functions) and [interface](https://totaltypescript.com/type-vs-interface-which-should-you-use) where applicable, and vice versa where applicable correspondingly, with using helpful ESLint [arrow-functions](https://github.com/JamieMason/eslint-plugin-prefer-arrow-functions#readme) plugin, to maintain readable and clean code by adhering to specific [recommendations](https://youtu.be/nuML9SmdbJ4) for [functional programming](https://toptal.com/javascript/functional-programming-javascript).
 - [ ] 31.
 Optimize all app elements to improve dev cold start and build speeds.
 - [ ] 32.
 Move each related system to its special folder (into the `src/core` folder), so any system can be easily removed from the project as needed.
 - [ ] 33.
-Move component styles to .css or .scss files, or use packages that provide syntax sugar for styles in .tsx files.
+Move component styles to .css or .scss files, or use packages that provide "syntactic sugar" for styles in .tsx files by using [tokenami](https://github.com/tokenami/tokenami#readme) CSS library.
+Implement possibility to implement [Figma Tokens System](https://blog.devgenius.io/link-figma-and-react-using-figma-tokens-89e6cc874b4d) to work seamlessly with the project.
+Tip: go to point #90 of this roadmap to lean more about new ways to use CSS-in-JS.
 - [ ] 34.
 Migrate to NextAuth.js' [next-auth@beta](https://npmjs.com/package/next-auth?activeTab=versions) ([discussions](https://github.com/nextauthjs/next-auth/releases/tag/next-auth%405.0.0-beta.4)), and to Clerk's [@clerk/*@alpha].
 - [ ] 35.
 Manage email verification, newsletter sign-ups, and email marketing via [Resend](https://resend.com) and [React Email](https://react.email).
 - [ ] 36.
 Make sure each page and the middleware are green or yellow, but not red, upon build in the development terminal.